You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 When do Toprol-xl patents expire, and when can generic versions of Toprol-xl launch?

 The generic ingredient in TOPROL-XL is metoprolol succinate.
 There are sixty drug master file entries for this compound.
-Forty-eight suppliers are listed for this compound.
+Forty-five suppliers are listed for this compound.
 Additional details are available on the metoprolol succinate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Toprol-xl